 Who is Royal Air Maroc?

 From its hub in Casablanca, Royal Air Maroc (IATA code: “AT”) operates many services to destinations across Europe, northern Africa and the Middle East.
-The airline also has a range of long-haul destinations including New York, Washington DC, Montreal, Sao Paulo and Rio de Janeiro.
+The airline also has a range of long-haul destinations including New York, Washington DC, Montreal, Rio de Janeiro and the South American hub of Sao Paulo.
 Flights from Casablanca to Miami, an American Airlines hub, will also begin next year.